DestinyObs/Ops-Doc/README.md

 ### 5. Running the Script

-The main script calls the `handle_connection` function with the desired port:
+The main script triggers the `handle_connection` function with the desired port:

 ```bash
 log "Script running.
 Waiting for connection."